availproject/op-evm/README.md

 ### Rules

-Avail welcomes contributors from anywhere and from any kind of education or skill level.
-We strive to create a community of developers that is welcoming, friendly and right.
-We welcome contributions to the OpEVM project.
-If you find any issues, have suggestions for improvements, or would like to contribute new features, please open a GitHub issue or submit a pull request.
+Avail welcomes contributors from every background and skill level.
+Our mission is to build a community that's not only welcoming and friendly but also aligned with the best development practices.
+Interested in contributing to the OpEVM project?
+Whether you've spotted an issue, have improvement ideas, or want to add new features, we'd love to have your input.
+Simply open a GitHub issue or submit a pull request to get started.

 1. Before asking any questions regarding how the project works, please read through all the documentation and install the project on your own local machine to try it and understand how it basically works.
 Please ask your questions in open channels (Github and TG).